mavera12/EHR/Getting-Started.md

-In either case, when Synthea is finished generating patients, you will see a large volume of metrics, ending with output similar to the following:
+In either case, when Synthea<sup>TM</sup> is finished generating patients, you will see a large volume of metrics, ending with output similar to the following:

 ```
   "population_count": 161,